josephryan/Beroe_genome/01-PHYLOTOCOLS/wnt_tgfbeta_gene_family_phylotocol_v1.md

     - starting with Pang alignments instead of PFAM hmms, removed make_subalignment

     - so far: created a beroe only tree using pfam hmm.
 Then realized initial plan had some holes.

+Wed Jul  13 2021 -

+    - We used this approach for the opsin phylogeny, but realized that we need additional outgroup sequences to identify Mnemiopsis opsin3

+    - So we are using hmm2aln.pl to pull out all opsin-related genes from human, fly, Capitella, Nematostella, Hydra, and Mnemiopsis

+    - We will then run iqtree to see if Mnemiopsis opsin3 is related to any bilaterian or cnidarian sequences

 ## 4 REFERENCES